-Boxer is the strongest and probably the most admired animal on the farm.
-He is first introduced as “an enormous beast, nearly eighteen hands high, and as strong as any two ordinary horses put together [...] he was not of first-rate intelligence, but he was universally respected for his steadiness of character and tremendous powers of work" (1.3).
-As the story moves on, we’ll quickly see that Boxer is a hard worker, but that “his steadiness of character,” which all too often means unquestioning loyalty, will get him into trouble.
+Boxer is the strongest animal on the farm, "an enormous beast, nearly eighteen hands high, and as strong as any two ordinary horses put together [...] he was not of first-rate intelligence, but he was universally respected for his steadiness of character and tremendous powers of work" (1.3).
+These are great qualities for a horse, but—as it turn out—not such great qualities for a revolutionary under Stalin's government.

-In his initial speech, Old Major warns Boxer, “the very day that those great muscles of yours lose their power, Jones will send you to the knacker, who will cut your throat and boil you down for the fox-hounds" (1.10).
-Boxer appreciates Old Major’s words, but once Jones is forced off the farm, he imagines that the threat is gone.
-His mind is not subtle enough to see that the pigs, the supposed descendants of Old Major, are actually beginning to resemble Jones more and more.
+But it's not enough to keep him safe.
+At the beginning of the novel, Old Major warns Boxer that he's disposable: "the very day that those great muscles of yours lose their power, Jones will send you to the knacker, who will cut your throat and boil you down for the fox-hounds" (1.10).
+Boxer can see that—but once Jones is forced off the farm, Boxer thinks the threat is gone.
+He's just not smart enough to see that he's got a whole new species to worry about.

-As time goes on, the other animals continue to look up to Boxer.
-They are much more inspired by his work ethic than by Squealer’s clever speeches, and because Boxer remains loyal to the pigs, everyone else follows suit.
+Because the other animals admire Boxer's work ethic, follow his lead.
 When Napoleon begins executing other animals, Boxer can only say, "I would not have believed that such things could happen on our farm.
 It must be due to some fault in ourselves.
 The solution, as I see it, is to work harder" (7.28).
-One realizes that the reason Boxer adopts personal mottos is because he needs simple slogans to live by.
-When things become too complex, all he can do is fall back on them.
+When the going gets tough, Boxer… falls back on simple mottos.
+He has no other option.